 - Added Capture with options command (Option-F1 by default), which lets you set the library, destination folder, tags, and other metadata right when you press the capture key. - Added Batch Change... menu command and button in the tags bar.
-This lets you set the title, from name, label, tags, and notes of the selected records all at once. - Now uses Quick Look47 to display file types that EagleFiler doesn't natively understand (e.g. Pages, Keynote, OmniGraffle, fonts).
-This feature requires Mac OS X 10.5. - Added Untagged smart folder to the source list. - Added Date Created and Tag Names columns to the records list. - Added Set Label submenu and contextual menu. - Added specialized viewing and indexing support for iCalendar (.ics) and vCard (.vcf) files. - Now indexes Skim48 notes attached to PDF and PDFD files so that you can search for them within EagleFiler. - Revised the icons and layout throughout the user interface. - Made various optimizations so that EagleFiler is faster and more responsive.
+This lets you set the title, from name, label, tags, and notes of the selected records all at once. - Now uses Quick Look to display file types that EagleFiler doesn't natively understand (e.g. Pages, Keynote, OmniGraffle, fonts).
+This feature requires Mac OS X 10.5.